 Stability analysis of network flow control policies under various routing policies is carried out in [5], [6], [7].
-A detailed comparison between the settings of these papers and our dynamical network setting is included in the companion paper [3].
+A detailed comparison between the settings of these papers and our dynamical flow network setting is included in the companion paper [3].
 This paper also studies the connection between the robustness properties of the network and its equilibrium flow.
 The role of equilibrium in the efficiency of a system, especially in economic settings involving multiple agents, has attracted a lot of attention, e.g., see [8].
-One of the most celebrated notions to measure the inefficiency of an equilibrium is the price of anarchy [9].
-In a road traffic setting, the price of anarchy of a given network state quantifies the extent to which the average delay faced by a driver at that state exceeds the least possible average delay over all network states.
-In this paper, we propose a robustness-based metric for measuring inefficiency of equilibrium states of dynamical networks.
-Finally, the study of cascaded failures in complex networks has attracted a great deal of attention recently, e.g., see [10], [11] where the authors propose various models for this phenomenon.
+One of the most celebrated notions to measure the inefficiency of a given network state quantifies the extent to which the average delay faced by a driver at that state exceeds the least possible average delay over all network states.
+In this paper, we propose a robustness-based metric for measuring inefficiency of equilibrium states of dynamical flow networks.
+Finally, cascaded failure for complex networks has attracted a great deal of attention recently, e.g., see [10], [11] where the authors propose various models to explain this phenomenon.

-The contributions of this paper are as follows: (i) we formulate the notion of strong resilience of a dynamical network, and show that the class of locally responsive routing policies yield the maximum strong resilience under local information constraint; (ii) we formulate a simple convex optimization problem to solve for the most robust equilibrium flow, and discuss the use of link-wise tolls in implementing any given equilibrium (including the most robust) flow with strictly positive component on every link in traffic networks; and (iii) we present illustrative simulations to discuss cascaded failures in dynamical networks and their effect on network resilience.
+The contributions of this paper are as follows: (i) we formulate the notion of strong resilience of a dynamical flow network, and show that the class of locally responsive routing policies yield the maximum strong resilience under local information constraint; (ii) we formulate a simple convex optimization problem to solve for the most robust equilibrium flow, and discuss the use of tolls in implementing such an equilibrium in transportation networks; and (iii) we present illustrative simulations to discuss cascading failures in dynamical flow networks and their effect on network resilience.

 The rest of the paper is organized as follows.
-In Section II, we briefly summarize the dynamical network framework and then postulate the notion of strong resilience.
+In Section II, we briefly summarize the dynamical flow network framework and the postulate the notion of strong resilience.
 In Section III, we state the main result on the strong resilience, and provide discussions on the results.
-Section IV discusses the problem of selection of the most strongly resilient equilibrium flow of the network and the use of tolls to induce such an equilibrium in traffic networks.
+Section IV discusses the problem of selection of the most strongly resilient equilibrium flow of the network and the use of tolls to induce such an equilibrium in transportation networks.
 In Section V, we report illustrative numerical simulation results, discussing the effect of cascading failures on the resilience of the network.
 We conclude in Section VI with remarks on future research directions and state proofs of the main results in the appendices A and B.